raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-To create the interactive label for the non-renewable resource change the colour in the **Pointer** sprite.
+To create the interactive label for the non-renewable resource, change the colour in the **Pointer** sprite.

 --- task ---